I have said it about a hundred times before but I surely won’t stop now — I love soup.

 When someone asks me if they need an Instant Pot (and I get asked this a lot!), I will tell them honestly: it’s good for some things, but it’s not great at everything.

-I’ve admitted before that I’m a bit of a picky eater, and soup is one of the ways (one of the only ways) that I get a ton of veggies in me.
 I absolutely love how quickly the Instant Pot cooks veggie-loaded soups and they’re not still half crunchy when you’re ready to eat — this can take forever on the stove!

 I love how all the flavors in Instant Pot soup recipes blend so well together and how easily it is to add cooked or browned meat (bacon or ground beef or Italian sausage, for example), and not have to dirty an extra pot — much better than the crockpot!

 General tips for making Instant Pot Soup recipes: